nanovazquez/ms-meetup-async-workshop/exercises/ex1-native-promises/README.md

 ## Exercise 1: Native promises

+> **Note**: You can see a working version of the app under the [/end/azure-manager](./end/azure-manager) folder.

-1. Open the **apis/begin/azure-manager/index.js** file.
+1. Open the **apis//azure-manager/index.js** file.
 We are going to update the code to retrieve applications.

 1. Create a new Promise instance by updating the function inside the `app.get('/applications')` with the following code: